asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*No, the agile consultants said it wasn't their place to tell us how to write the code.
 So we code the same way we always have.*__

-Is your Scrum Master helping empower your team to improve yourselves and take ownership of some of these things?
+Is your Scrum Master helping empower your team to improve yourselves and take ownership of some of these problems?

-__*Not exactly, he tells us how the leadership of the organization wants us to work and makes sure we are adhering to those processes.
+__*Not exactly, he tells us how management wants us to work and makes sure we are adhering to those processes.
 It's important to them that all of our teams work the same way.*__

 Are you doing retrospectives then?